Oscar Florianus Bluemner: Painting

-In 1908 Bluemner met Alfred Stieglitz, who introduced him to the artistic innovations of the European and American avant-garde.
-By 1910, Bluemner had decided to pursue painting full-time rather than architecture.

-He exhibited in the 1913 Armory Show.
+Starting 1910 Bluemner aspired to paint according to the principles advanced by Alfred Stieglitz.
+Bluemner exhibited in the 1913 Armory Show.
 He said that the Americans' contribution failed to match that of the Europeans because the American selection process reflected rivalries and compromises rather than curatorial judgment, resulting in a "melée of antagonistic examples".
 Then in 1915 Stieglitz gave him a solo exhibition at his gallery, 291.
 Despite participating in several exhibitions, including solo shows, for the next ten years Bluemner failed to sell many paintings and lived with his family in near poverty.
 He created paintings for the Federal Arts Project in the 1930s.

 Later life

 After his wife's death in 1926, Bluemner moved to South Braintree, Massachusetts.
 From there in 1932 he contributed a letter to an ongoing debate in the New York Times on the question "What is American Art?".
 He wrote:

 America sells its shoes, machines, canned beef and so forth in Europe and all over the world not because they have an American style or are wrapped in the American flag, but simply because they are best.
 Thus also, the French export their paintings and birth-control, and the Germans export sauerkraut and prima donnas, because those things, each, are best.
 Today, for quality, nationalism, as a race-attribute, means nothing; chemistry, astronomy, or engineering admit, nowhere, of any national flavoring, nor do higher things like religion or philosophy.

 Let us, here, make progressive and best painting, each one as he is fit to do, and merely ask: What and when is painting, in a critical sense? ...
 How can the people agree on what is American style, if the painters themselves, and by their work, disagree profoundly as to what real painting itself is!
 And there is, and always was, nothing more contemptible, ridiculous and, to art, disastrous, than patrioteering, which thinly veils profiteering.